00437110/1_web_portfolio/README.md

 ## Comments, critics, suggestions or ideas?

 If you have any ideas for improvement for this portfolio, please submit them as an issue for now!
-For other projects.